 I am deeply grateful to Joe Tsai ’90 and Clara Wu Tsai, Michael Chae ’97 and Alexa Chae ’97, Gene Ludwig ’73 and Carol Ludwig, and all of our dedicated program founders — a remarkable group who banded together to bring this transformative program to life.
 Each exemplifies what it means to be a leader today, and they have chosen to make a bold investment in the leaders of tomorrow.
 The impact of their vision and generosity will be felt for generations to come as our students go out into the world and use their skills for the greater good.

-In the midst of a global pandemic — with so many vitally important issues like racial inequality and climate change demanding urgent action — our educational mission has never been more critical.
+In this moment — with so many vitally important issues like racial inequality and climate change demanding urgent action — our educational mission has never been more critical.
 Now more than ever, we need the intellectually curious, rigorously analytic, and deeply ethical leaders that this Law School has always aimed to train.
 The launch of The Tsai Leadership Program will help Yale Law School answer that call.
 I hope you will explore the website, watch our launch video, and join us as we empower a new generation of talented, mission-driven leaders to leave their mark on the world.

 Heather K. Gerken